openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Group 1 is the “Lifeline” group, which can hold five devices.
+<p&gtGroup 1 is the “Lifeline” group, which can hold five devices.
 The On/Off Plug-In Switch sends this group a Notification Report and Binary Switch Report whenever it is turned on or off.
 It also sends a Meter Report incrementally based on time (see Param 2,) or when a relative change in power usage is detected (see Param 6.)
-Finally, the On/Off Plug-In Switch sends this group a Device Reset Locally notification to remove itself from the Z-Wave network.
+Finally, the On/Off Plug-In Switch sends this group a Device Reset Locally notification to remove itself from the Z-Wave network. </p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Group 2

-The On/Off Plug-In Switch sends a BASIC\_SET(FF) command to Association Group 2 to directly trigger devices (like a siren, chime, etc.) when the current passes above the level set in Parameter 3.
+<p&gtThe On/Off Plug-In Switch sends a BASIC\_SET(FF) command to Association Group 2 to directly trigger devices (like a siren, chime, etc.) when the current passes above the level set in Parameter 3.
 When the current drops below the level again, a BASIC\_SET(00) command is sent to reset the device (e.g. turn off the siren.)
-This Group can hold five devices.
+This Group can hold five devices.</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Group 3

-The On/Off Plug-In Switch sends Notification Reports to Group 3, and it can hold five devices.
+<p&gtThe On/Off Plug-In Switch sends Notification Reports to Group 3, and it can hold five devices.</p&gt

 Association group 3 supports 5 nodes.